 Photo courtesy Pompano Beach Fishing Village

 With a name like Lauderdale-By-The-Sea, you know this place has got to be charming.
 It’s a low-key little beach village that sits right alongside the Florida Reef.
-The beach is one of the few spots in Florida where you can swim from the shore to the reef, so be sure to bring your snorkeling gear.
+This Fort Lauderdale beach is one of the few spots in Florida where you can swim from the shore to the reef, so be sure to bring your snorkeling gear.

 There are beachfront hotels and restaurants, but the pace is slower here than in most of south Florida.
 On Friday nights, the village closes off the street that runs through downtown and puts up a stage for live music and entertainment.